General DefinitionAny part of the decedent's estate not validly disposed of by will. Sec. 29-8.

 Income Tax Charitable Deductions and/or Credits

 A taxpayer may deduct from adjusted gross income either the standard deduction amount or an itemized deduction amount.
-The standard deduction for 2018 is $17,500 for taxpayers filing as married, filing jointly; $14,000 for head of household; and $8,750 for single and married, filing separately.
-For 2019, the standard deduction is $20,000 for taxpayers filing as married, filing jointly; $15,000 for head of household; and $10,000 for single and married, filing jointly.
+For 2019 and beyond, the standard deduction is $20,000 for taxpayers filing as married, filing jointly; $15,000 for head of household; and $10,000 for single and married, filing jointly.
 Itemizers may deduct charitable contributions.
 N.C.
 GEN. STAT. §105-153.5

 Gift Annuity Requirements